Updated: December 30th, 2025

-We spent an evening enjoying cocktails at one of Canada’s best restaurants
+An evening enjoying cocktails at Canada’s best restaurant bar

 Riviera